A beautiful day in the neighborhood,

 There's a good chance you landed here after visiting with Michelle Loncar's blog.
 I bet you enjoyed the artwork she shared too!

-So the theme of this month's hop is the many uses of Project My Life cards and cut-apart card sheets in the Workshop You Way Kits.
+So the theme of this month's hop is the many uses of Picture My Life cards and cut-apart card sheets in the Workshop You Way Kits.
 I think most paper crafters are familiar with the concept of using small, printed cards as accents and enhancements on handmade cards and scrapbook pages.
 There are so many ways to incorporate PML cards into your crafting--we thought we would take a few minutes and demonstrate a few of those ways for you today.

-Project My Life cards come in collection packs and each pack includes two sizes of cards--3"x4" and 4"x6".
+Picture My Life cards come in collection packs and each pack includes two sizes of cards--3"x4" and 4"x6".
 You can choose to slide the cards into pocket pages along with your photos for easy pocket-style scrapbooking or you can also use them in a more traditional way by incorporating them as elements on a card or scrapbook page.
 Remember, PML cards are all about the POSSIBILITIES!
 You can do so many things with them!
 I like to use them as accents on regular 12x12 pages.
 That's what I did today.

 Instead of having to cut into a full sheet of polka dot patterned paper for this layout, the polka dot piece of paper is a 4x6 PML card.
 The small strips of pink on each side of the photo are a PML card that I ripped into three pieces, which you can see here: